-PPS has been actively engaged in Detroit for the past 15 years, both downtown and throughout the city’s many diverse neighborhoods (and throughout the state of Michigan, in fact).
+PPS has been actively engaged in Detroit for the past two decades, both downtown and throughout the city’s many diverse neighborhoods (and throughout the state of Michigan, in fact).
 We have developed a strong track record of pioneering projects in the city, including the planning for Campus Martius and the revitalization master plan for Eastern Market.
-We have worked with a variety of clients, including the City, private sector groups, and local foundations, beginning with work in the 1980s with General Motors to redesign Grand Boulevard in New Center, and a redevelopment plan for Renaissance Center’s then-faltering retail and public spaces.
+We have worked with a variety of clients, including the City, private sector groups, and local foundations, beginning with work in the 1980s with General Motors to redesign Grand Boulevard in New Center, and a redevelopment plan for Renaissance Center's then-faltering retail and public spaces.
 Despite its challenges (or perhaps because of them), Detroit has become a proving ground for how Placemaking can be scaled up across an entire city.
 As such, it was the perfect place to host the inaugural meeting of the PPS Placemaking Leadership Council in April, 2013.

 Below, you will find details on our work in key projects across Detroit.
 Think your city is ripe for this kind of transformational change?
 Click here to get in touch and work with us.